The Inuit Express

 The Inuit Circumpolar Council continues to work every day to bring Inuit around the world together to solve critical Arctic issues and amplify Inuit voices.

-Across Inuit Nunaat - throughout the lands now called Canada, Alaska, Greenland, and Chukotka - we are one people sharing one Arctic, facing one future together.
+Across Inuit Nunaat - throughout the lands now called Canada, Alaska, Kalaallit Nunaat, and Chukotka - we are one people sharing one Arctic, facing one future together.

 Extending our hands across artificial borders to our Inuit relatives and building partnerships with Indigenous Peoples across the globe, ICC Canada's history is Inuit history, and we are proud to share it with Inuit all over the world.